NBML-ir/LGN-VisualTractomics/README.md

-# Visual Pathway Analysis in MS, NMO, and HC Groups
+# Visual Pathway Analysis

-This repository contains code, scripts, and documentation for a project focusing on structural, diffusion-weighted imaging (DWI), and functional MRI (fMRI) data preprocessing, feature extraction, and classification of participants into three groups: Multiple Sclerosis (MS), Neuromyelitis Optica (NMO), and Healthy Controls (HC).
+This repository contains code, scripts, and documentation for a project focusing on structural, diffusion-weighted imaging (DWI), and functional MRI (fMRI) data preprocessing, feature extraction.
 The primary regions of interest are the **Lateral Geniculate Nucleus (LGN)** and the **optic tract and radiation**.

 ## Repository Structure